 How do I update my Fitbit device?

-Fitbit occasionally releases free feature enhancements and bug fixes for your device through firmware and Fitbit OS updates.
-For details about each type of update, see What's changed in the latest Fitbit device update? and What's changed in the latest Fitbit OS update?
+Fitbit occasionally releases free feature enhancements and bug fixes for your device through firmware updates.
+For details, see What's changed in the latest Fitbit device update?

 For troubleshooting instructions, see Why can't I update my Fitbit device?